Blaize Pengilly 00:09

 Julian, if you're not having to line up at the post office, then how are you supposed to buy all those random gifts that are always As Seen on TV, who is who is stalking Australia place because they have the most absurd gifts rings that I've ever seen.
 It's like wish but in real life.

 Julian Antonescu 31:00

 It's, it's pretty special.
 I've seen some Shamwow's there I've seen stuff, you know that that's making a reappearance.
 But I think again, you know, Australia Post, they had a, they invested quite heavily in their tech in their services to make a lot more streamlined.
 And they had some major successes there.
-We've seen that as well across Amazon, really leveraging the possibility of tech, I'm just waiting for my personalized drone to drop me everything I need in a nice little Ziploc bag, and then I can just stay inside.
+We've seen that as well across Amazon, really leveraging the possibility of tech, I'm just waiting for my personalised drone to drop me everything I need in a nice little Ziplock bag, and then I can just stay inside.